On the brachistochrone problem for cycling ascents: Discussion and conclusion

-In conclusion, we can state that, for given start and end points as well as a fixed average-power constraint, the brachistochrone is the straight line connecting these points.
-VAM is maximized by the shortest distance covered with a constant speed corresponding to that power, which implies the steepest hill that a cyclist can handle.
+In other words, for given start and end points as well as a fixed average-power constraint, the brachistochrone is the straight line connecting these points.
+VAM is maximized by the shortest distance covered with a constant speed corresponding to that average power, which is also the instantaneous power.
 This is in contrast to the classical solution of a descent brachistochrone under gravity, which is a cycloid along which the speed is not constant.
+Herein, the shortness of the straight line, which is tantamount to its steepness, is subject to the power-to-weight ratio and to pragmatic issues of pedalling efficiency and bicycle handling. \begin{appendix}